Brian-ED/rayed-bqn/README.md

 Now run an example, if it doesn't work please post an issue.

 ## Mac
-This section is based on other user reports as I have never tested mac.

 First, clone rayed-bqn
 ```SH
 git clone https://github.com/Brian-ED/rayed-bqn.git